Melde dich jetzt bei Workaway an, um zusätzlich 1 Monat kostenlos von Mark & Rhonda zu erhalten!

 I live quite close to Dublin Airport.
 It's a short bus ride from here.
 I usually allow twenty minutes to drive to the airport, although once I was late for a flight and a friend got me there in just under eight minutes!

-Apart from Malahide, the nearest town (a 30 minute walk or a short bus ride away) is called Swords.
+Apart from Malahide, the nearest town is called Swords.
+It's a 45 minute walk or a short bus ride away.
 It has its own castle (not as cool as our castle, though) and ancient churches and towers, plus a busy main street with pubs and clubs, and a large shopping centre complete with a cinema.
 We are also in reach of the windmills of Skerries, and heritage properties as well like Newbridge House and Ardgillan Estate, to name just a few.
 Most of these are easy to get to by public transport.
 Just up the road and also on the DART train line is Howth, one of my favourite places, as it's got a pretty harbour, an open-air market, a ruined abbey, a castle (possibly slightly cooler than our castle here in Malahide, but I'm in denial about it), great pubs and restaurants, and breathtaking views over Dublin and the sea if you venture up the cliff paths.

-Dublin is the capital city, with all that goes along with that, and what you'd like to do there depends on your interests of course, but plenty of people like to visit the GPO for its connections with the 1916 Rising, see the medieval Book of Kells at Trinity College, or visit Saint Patrick's Cathedral, or Dublin Castle, or Christ Church Cathedral, which was founded by a Viking king with the excellent name of Sitric Silkbeard.
+Dublin is the capital city, with all that goes along with that, and what you'd like to do there depends on your interests of course, but plenty of people like to visit the GPO for its connections with the 1916 Rising, see the medieval Book of Kells at Trinity College, or visit Saint Patrick's Cathedral, or Dublin Castle, or Christ Church Cathedral, which was founded by a Viking warlord with the excellent name of Sitric Silkbeard.
 Some people like to check out Dublin's amazing museums, such as the Collins Barracks decorative arts museum, and the National Museum which is a treasure house filled with Celtic gold.
-Some people like to visit the Guinness Storehouse, or the EPIC Irish Emigration Museum.
-Some people with stronger nerves than mine like to visit the mummies in the Crypt underneath Saint Michan's Church, and then go on a pub crawl around the bohemian Temple Bar area to recover. :) Temple Bar is also a good place to find quirky independent shops, clubs and pubs, tattoo studios, art galleries, street traders and street musicians.
+Some people like to visit the Guinness Storehouse, or the EPIC Irish Emigration Museum, or go on a pub crawl around the bohemian Temple Bar area to recover. :) Temple Bar is also a good place to find quirky independent shops, clubs and pubs, tattoo studios, art galleries, street traders, and street musicians.

 • Etwas mehr Information